earthai-tech/watex/docs/base.rst

 Data
 =======================

-:class:`Data` is a shadow class for base data transformation.
+:class:`Data` is an assessor that can be considered as a shadow class for base data transformation/manipulation.
 Typically, we train a model with a matrix of data.
 Note that `pandas dataframe`_  is the most used because it is very nice to have column labels even though
 Numpy arrays work as well.
 For supervised Learning, for instance, such as regression or classification, we intend to have a function that transforms features into a label.
 If we were to write this as an algebra formula,